How to Create a Video Streaming Website: Technologies and Cost

 4. Hire a website development team

 The fourth step is to find a development team you want to work with.
-The first phase of development will include business analysis, developing a technical specification, estimating the development cost, and planning the project.
+The first phase of development will include business analysis, developing a technical specification, estimating the web development cost, and planning the project.
 Before diving into the actual development of your video streaming website, you and your team should set up a website development workflow, choose the main features, and design a website concept.

 Then your development team should create project milestones and start working on the minimum viable product, or MVP.